Angelsofttoy/cse15l-lab-reports/Detecting_and_Fixing_Bugs.md

 ```
 https://docs.google.com/document/d/1MusPdu2aB27Avgn4HcfulWKXYCWYyslExS3XNQrzbjM/edit
 ```
-Ideally, the program should be able to handle this edge case and print out a corresponding error message, instead of showing errors in the terminal which shows this program _**has not taken this edge case into consideratio**_ and its functionality is bugged.
+Ideally, the program should be able to handle this edge case and print out a corresponding error message, instead of showing errors in the terminal which shows this program _**has not taken this edge case into consideration**_ and its functionality is bugged.

 * Symptom: The program crashed and threw a __exception.

 * Bug:

+_**Analysis between Symptoms, Bugs, and Terminal Output:**_

 ## **Edge Case #3**: Partially Formatted URL